US Open 2019 - Johanna Konta edges past Karolina Pliskova to reach first US Open quarter-final

 Johanna Konta took her second match point to beat Karolina Pliskova 7-6(1), 6-3, 7-5 and reach the quarter-finals of the US Open for the first time.

-Konta broke Pliskova early in the first set, but the Czech fought her way back into it, dominating the tie-break 7-1.
+Konta broke Pliskova early in the first set, but the Czech fought her way back into it, preventing the Brit from serving it out, and then dominating the tie-break 7-1.

-The third set proved to be incredibly tight, but Konta got the decisive break to allow her the opportunity to serve for the match.
+The third set proved to be incredibly tight, but Konta got the decisive break in the penultimate game to allow her the opportunity to serve for the match, and an encounter in the next round with either Elina Svitolina or Madison Keys.

 This is the first time Konta has reached this stage of the US Open - and her Slam third quarter-final in a row.